-Due to the nature of helicopters, external loads involving essential persons or equipment, diligent review and compliance with the manufacturer's weight and balance data are required.
+Due to the nature of helicopter, external loads involving essential persons or equipment, diligent review and compliance with the manufacturer's weight and balance data is required.

-Prior to the initial flight of a new external load configuration, a hovering test should be conducted to verify the lateral and longitudinal centers of gravity and maximum allowable helicopter weight.
+Prior to the initial flight of a new external load configuration, hovering test should be conducted to verify the lateral and longitudinal centers of gravity and maximum allowable helicopter weight.